dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-wadors/README.md

     -
     Options:
-        --accept-type <mediaType;ts>   Includes the type of the accepted multipart/related response, defined as
+        --accept-type <mediaType;ts>   Includes the type of the accepted response, defined as {MediaType} or
-                                       type=MediaType;transfer-syntax={Transfe
-                                       rSyntaxUID}.
-No default however
+                                       {MediaType};{TransferSyntaxUID}.
+Please
+                                       note that the "multipart/related" type
+                                       does NOT need to be specified but will be automatically added if appropriate.
-                                       multiple accept-type options can be
+                                       Multiple accept-type options can be
                                        specified.
+There is no default.
         --dump-headers                 Specifies whether to dump request
                                        header and response header for each
                                        multipart.